tristannunez/PA-connect-indices/README.md

 script2_sandbox_test_indices_calcs.R then uses these data to test functions for calculating the protected area connectivity indices

 script2_sandbox_test_indices_calcs.R sources separate R scripts with functions to test.
-Currently, these are the function scripts to test:
+Currently, these are the function scripts that are available to test in script2_sandbox_test_indices_calcs.R:

 1) calculate_pronet.R
+(add others here as they are developed)